sesaquecruz/java-tasks-api/README.md

 The frontend for this service is implemented using React and can be found in: [Task App Repository](https://github.com/sesaquecruz/react-tasks-app/)

-It is also deployed on Vercel and can be accessed by visiting: [Task App](https://react-tasks-app-sable.vercel.app/)
+It is deployed on Vercel and can be accessed by visiting: [Task App](https://react-tasks-app-sable.vercel.app/)

 ## Contributing